Adjunct Faculty, Attorney at Tolzmann and Nordell, LLP

 J.D., University of St. Thomas School of Law

 B.A., University of Minnesota Carlson School of Management

-Loddy Elizabeth Tolzmann has been practicing law for over eight years, particularly in the field of immigration, of which she currently serves as “Of Counsel” with local immigration firm, Davis and Goldfarb PLLC.
-Loddy previously was the managing partner of her own law firm, Tolzmann and Nordell LLP for over three years prior to merging with Davis and Goldfarb, where she had worked as an Associate Attorney for three years after law school.
-She has extensive and well-rounded experience in employment-based immigration, family-based immigration, consular-based processing, and deportation defense.
-She has represented clients before U.S. Immigration and Citizenship Services, the local immigration courts, and U.S. embassies/consulates worldwide.
+Loddy Elizabeth Tolzmann has been practicing immigration law for over nine years and currently serves as “Of Counsel” with local immigration firm, Davis and Goldfarb PLLC.
+Loddy previously was the managing partner of her own law firm, Tolzmann and Nordell LLP, prior to merging with Davis and Goldfarb, where she had worked as an Associate Attorney after law school.
 Loddy also served as the U.S. Branch Manager of a leading international-based immigration and visa consult firm in London, England.

-Loddy received her Juris Doctor degree from the University of St. Thomas School of Law in 2005 and Bachelor’s degree in Business/Marketing from the Carlson School of Management at the University of Minnesota in 2001.
-She is licensed in the states of Minnesota and Nevada (inactive).
+Loddy received her Juris Doctor degree from the University of St. Thomas School of Law and Bachelor’s degree in Business/Marketing from the Carlson School of Management at the University of Minnesota.
+She is licensed in the states of Minnesota and Nevada.
 At the University of St. Thomas School of Law, she has served as a Board Director for the Alumni Board and mentor for the law school's mentor program.
 She is a 2009 recipient of the University of St. Thomas School of Law Alumni Living the Mission Award and has attained St. Thomas' Society of the Arches Socius Approbtus status for her contributions of time and talent to the University community.